bluz71/vim-mistfly-statusline/README.md

 if desired.

-_moonfly statusline_ is also a very light _statusline_ plugin clocking in at well less the 200 lines of Vimscript.
+_moonfly statusline_ is also a very light _statusline_ plugin clocking in at around 200 lines of Vimscript.
 For comparison, the [lightline](https://github.com/itchyny/lightline.vim) and [airline](https://github.com/vim-airline/vim-airline) _statusline_ plugins contain over 3,500 and 6,500 lines of Vimscript respectively.
 In fairness, the